cloudmesh-community/hid-sp18-521/project-code/README.md

     git clone https://github.com/cloudmesh-community/hid-sp18-521.git
     cd hid-sp18-521/project-code
     ```
-3. Additional steps can then be performed by excuting the Makefile using the usage parameters below:
+3. Additional steps can then be performed by executing the Makefile using the commands below:
     -  Installing the Swagger service and code dependencies
         ```sh
         make install